Viralmaniar/viralmaniar.github.io/_posts/2023-05-13-The Power of In-Memory Executions: How to Execute Code without Touching Disk.md

     A pointer to the source buffer.
     The number of bytes to copy.

 Last line executes the shellcode.
 The cast operator converts the address of the allocated memory to a pointer to a function.
-The parentheses around the address call the function.
+The parentheses around the address call the function. <BR>

 **PowerShell In-memory Execution:**

 PowerShell is a powerful scripting language that is built into Windows.
 It can be used to automate administrative tasks or to execute malicious code.
 PowerShell scripts can be executed in-memory by loading the script into a byte array and using the Invoke-Expression cmdlet to execute the script.